murilogustineli/Survey-Activation-Functions/README.md

-# Understanding Activation Functions for Deep Neural Networks
+# Survey on recently proposed activation functions for Deep Learning
 Repo for storing content on my survey paper about Activation Functions on Deep Neural Networks.